Zhang Xichen: Kaiming Press

 Zhang's colleagues in the Women's Questions Research Association had resented their lack of artistic autonomy under the Commercial Press, leading to brief attempts to collaborate with other publishing firms or found their own over the early 1920s.
 Calls for a new press were revived following Zhang's split from the Commercial Press.
-His colleague Sun Fuyuan chose the name Kaiming Press (开明书店 (Kāimíng shūdiàn)), a neologism intended to evoke the European Enlightenment.
+His colleague Sun Fuyuan chose the name Kaiming Press, a neologism intended to evoke the European Enlightenment.
 He received many offers of investment by his colleagues to start the press, although many of them were not able to later provide the promised funding.
 Zhang financed much of the early expenses for the operation using his severance pay from the Commercial Press.
-Afterwards, he borrowed money from his brother Zhang Xishan (章錫珊) to stay solvent, later hiring him as the company's accountant; the influence of the Zhang brothers led to the nickname "Brother's Press" (兄弟書店 (Xiōngdì shūdiàn)) for the first few years of its existence.
+Afterwards, he borrowed money from his brother Zhang Xishan to stay solvent, later hiring him as the company's accountant; the influence of the Zhang brothers led to the nickname "Brother's Press" for the first few years of its existence.
 A manifesto announcing the new press was published on 1 August 1926.